top of page

 What is it and who does it help?

 Counselling - it is hard to think of a time when getting good 'counsel' is not helpful.
 There are many times in life we need to be heard, even if to just hear our own thoughts and have them reflected back to us.
-This is especially true during life transitions-whether to make our own clear decision at a crossroad or to ease into a gradual change; coping with stress; living with grief and loss; managing challenging mood states such as depression and anxiety; processing trauma; looking at our relationship to addiction; or looking at how we are in relationship to others and to ourselves.
+This is especially true during life transitions-whether to make our own clear decision at a crossroad or to ease into a gradual change; coping with stress; living with grief and loss; managing challenging mood states; or looking at how we are in relationship with others, with ourselves and with the world.

 How do we start?